omm11/Pitt-Usability-Studies/_posts/2021-02-25-AlexisGiobbi.markdown

 ---
 layout: post
 title: "Design that Excites: Amazon's Alexa"
 date: 2021-02-25 08:48:05
-categories:  'Alexa', 'design', 'technology'
+categories: Alexa design technology
 ---
-# Design that Excites: Amazon's Alexa
+#Design that Excites: Amazon's Alexa

 I've always appreciated a good design, even before I really knew what design was.
 I love when something is easy to use, I love when something is aesthetically pleasing, and I *especially* love when something is both.